gogins/csound-cxx-opcodes/README.md

 *S_dynamic_link_libraries* - A space-delimited list of dynamic link libraries upon which the compiled code depends, and which therefore must be preloaded.
-These libraries must be complete filenames (i.e., not `-lmylib` but `libMylibso`), searched for in the standard locations, or can be given as complete filepaths to be loaded unconditionally.
+These libraries must be complete filenames (e.g., not `-lmylib`, but `libMylib.so`), searched for in the standard locations, or can be given as complete filepaths to be loaded unconditionally.

 ## Performance